nelsonfigueroa/nelson.cloud/content/posts/2026-04-09-proxying-goatcounter-requests-using-cloudfront.md

 ## On Analytics and Privacy

-I know there are concerns around analytics being privacy-invasive.
-GoatCounter is privacy-respecting.
-I care about privacy.
-I am of the belief that GoatCounter is harmless.
-I just like to keep track of the visitors on my site.
+I know I'm bypassing a user's preference to not be tracked, even if it's (in my opinion) a harmless analytics tool.
+I just want to see who reads my stuff, that's all.

 Read the GoatCounter developer's take if you want another opinion: [Analytics on personal websites](https://www.arp242.net/personal-analytics.html).